EzraRC/CSC4640-Project1/README.md

 ## Schematic of the Circuit

-This schematic shows how our 9V battery is connected to our Arduino through the power adapter port.
-Then the AHT20 sensor gets its power from the 5V and GND ports of the Arduino.
+The schematic below shows how the 9V battery is connected to the Arduino Uno Rev3 through the power adapter port.
+The AHT20 sensor gets its power from the 5V and GND ports of the Arduino.
 The SDA and SCL pins on the AHT20 are connected to the SDA and SCL pin holes on the Arduino.
-FInally, the AHT20 sensor and the OLED are connected through the ports on the sides and the connected that came with the OLED display.
+Finally, the AHT20 sensor and the OLED are connected through the ports on the sides and the connection that came with the OLED display.

 <p float="left">
  <img src="https://github.com/EzraRC/CSC4640-Project1/blob/main/Images/Diagrams/Project1_Schematic.png" alt="Box 1" width="600"/>